StarRocks/starrocks/docs/en/integrations/hive_bitmap_udf.md

 - v3.1 and later support loading and unloading data of these types: String,  Base64, and Binary.
 - v2.5 and v3.0 only support loading and unloading String and Base64 data.

-## UDFs
+## Hive Bitmap UDFs that can be generated

+- com.starrocks.hive.udf.UDAFBitmapAgg

-- com.starrocks.hive.udf.UDAFBitmapAgg: Combines multiple rows of non-null values in a column into one row of Bitmap values, which is equivalent to StarRocks' built-in aggregate function [bitmap_agg](../sql-reference/sql-functions/bitmap-functions/bitmap_agg.md).
+  Combines multiple rows of non-null values in a column into one row of Bitmap values, which is equivalent to StarRocks' built-in aggregate function [bitmap_agg](../sql-reference/sql-functions/bitmap-functions/bitmap_agg.md).

+- com.starrocks.hive.udf.UDAFBitmapUnion

-- com.starrocks.hive.udf.UDAFBitmapUnion: Calculates the union of a set of bitmaps, which is equivalent to StarRocks' built-in aggregate function [bitmap_union](../sql-reference/sql-functions/bitmap-functions/bitmap_union.md).
+  Calculates the union of a set of bitmaps, which is equivalent to StarRocks' built-in aggregate function [bitmap_union](../sql-reference/sql-functions/bitmap-functions/bitmap_union.md).

+- com.starrocks.hive.udf.UDFBase64ToBitmap

-- com.starrocks.hive.udf.UDFBase64ToBitmap: Converts a base64-encoded string into a bitmap, which is equivalent to StarRocks' built-in function [base64_to_bitmap](../sql-reference/sql-functions/bitmap-functions/base64_to_bitmap.md).
+  Converts a base64-encoded string into a bitmap, which is equivalent to StarRocks' built-in function [base64_to_bitmap](../sql-reference/sql-functions/bitmap-functions/base64_to_bitmap.md).

+- com.starrocks.hive.udf.UDFBitmapAnd

-- com.starrocks.hive.udf.UDFBitmapAnd: Calculates the intersection of two bitmaps, which is equivalent to StarRocks' built-in function [bitmap_and](../sql-reference/sql-functions/bitmap-functions/bitmap_and.md).
+  Calculates the intersection of two bitmaps, which is equivalent to StarRocks' built-in function [bitmap_and](../sql-reference/sql-functions/bitmap-functions/bitmap_and.md).

+- com.starrocks.hive.udf.UDFBitmapCount

-- com.starrocks.hive.udf.UDFBitmapCount: Counts the number of values in the bitmap, which is equivalent to StarRocks' built-in function [bitmap_count](../sql-reference/sql-functions/bitmap-functions/bitmap_count.md).
+  Counts the number of values in the bitmap, which is equivalent to StarRocks' built-in function [bitmap_count](../sql-reference/sql-functions/bitmap-functions/bitmap_count.md).

+- com.starrocks.hive.udf.UDFBitmapFromString

-- com.starrocks.hive.udf.UDFBitmapFromString: Converts a comma-separated string to a bitmap, equivalent to StarRocks' built-in function [bitmap_from_string](../sql-reference/sql-functions/bitmap-functions/bitmap_from_string.md).
+  Converts a comma-separated string to a bitmap, equivalent to StarRocks' built-in function [bitmap_from_string](../sql-reference/sql-functions/bitmap-functions/bitmap_from_string.md).

+- com.starrocks.hive.udf.UDFBitmapOr

-- com.starrocks.hive.udf.UDFBitmapOr: Calculates the union of two bitmaps, equivalent to StarRocks' built-in function [bitmap_or](../sql-reference/sql-functions/bitmap-functions/bitmap_or.md).
+  Calculates the union of two bitmaps, equivalent to StarRocks' built-in function [bitmap_or](../sql-reference/sql-functions/bitmap-functions/bitmap_or.md).

+- com.starrocks.hive.udf.UDFBitmapToBase64

-- com.starrocks.hive.udf.UDFBitmapToBase64: Converts Bitmap to Base64 string, equivalent to StarRocks' built-in function [bitmap_to_base64](../sql-reference/sql-functions/bitmap-functions/bitmap_to_base64.md).
+  Converts Bitmap to Base64 string, equivalent to StarRocks' built-in function [bitmap_to_base64](../sql-reference/sql-functions/bitmap-functions/bitmap_to_base64.md).

+- com.starrocks.hive.udf.UDFBitmapToString

-- com.starrocks.hive.udf.UDFBitmapToString: Converts a bitmap to a comma-separated string, equivalent to StarRocks' built-in function [bitmap_to_string](../sql-reference/sql-functions/bitmap-functions/bitmap_to_string.md).
+  Converts a bitmap to a comma-separated string, equivalent to StarRocks' built-in function [bitmap_to_string](../sql-reference/sql-functions/bitmap-functions/bitmap_to_string.md).

+- com.starrocks.hive.udf.UDFBitmapXor

-- com.starrocks.hive.udf.UDFBitmapXor: Calculates the set of unique elements in two Bitmaps, which is equivalent to StarRocks' built-in function [bitmap_xor](../sql-reference/sql-functions/bitmap-functions/bitmap_xor.md).
+  Calculates the set of unique elements in two Bitmaps, which is equivalent to StarRocks' built-in function [bitmap_xor](../sql-reference/sql-functions/bitmap-functions/bitmap_xor.md).

 ## How to use